tomhuang12/awesome-k8s-resources/.github/PULL_REQUEST_TEMPLATE.md

 Why is this awesome?

 :green_heart:[Habitus](https://github.com/cloud66-oss/habitus) :fire::fire::fire::fire: - Habitus is a standalone build flow tool for Docker.
-It builds Docker images based on their Dockerfile and a build.yml.
-:green_heart:[Habitus](https://github.com/cloud66-oss/habitus) :fire::fire::fire::fire: - Habitus is a standalone build flow tool for Docker.
-It builds Docker images based on their Dockerfile and a build.yml.
+It’s a command-line tool that builds Docker images based on their Dockerfile and a build.yml.

 :green_heart:[Cooper](https://github.com/cloud66-oss/copper) :fire::fire: - A configuration file validator for Kubernetes.
 This is specifically useful with Kubernetes configuration files to enforce best practices, apply policies and compliance requirements.